Duvey314/austin-green-energy-predictor/README.md

 ---
 # Acknowledgements
-Kasun Chandrarathna- Electrical Engineer at Excel Energy; provided information on how wind turbines are made and how power is generated.
+Kasun Chandrarathna (Oshadi's cousin)- Electrical Engineer at Excel Energy; provided information on how wind turbines are made and how power is generated and coverted to the grid.

 Austin Energy

 # Resources